grobergm/web-design-process/README.md

 * NodeJS and NPM

 ## Setup Instructions
-1. Install NodeJs and NPM on your computer.
+1. Make sure your computer has NodeJs and NPM installed.
-2. Clone this repository.
+2. Clone or download this repo.
-3. My main sketch file is in a folder called "sketch-files", which you can open in Sketch to view the prototyping.
+3. My main sketch file is in a folder called "sketch-files", which you can open in Sketch to view the wire-frame and prototyping.
 4. To view the website, cd into the cloned repo and run this command to install dependencies: npm Install
 5. When these are finished installing, use this command to start the dev server and open the site: npm run start